nickswalker/neuegal/README.md

 <img src="example.jpg" title="Example gallery using the default theme." />

 A simple, no-database, PHP image gallery.
 Lightweight and lighting fast.
-See a live demo [here](http://ineswalker.com/).
+See an installation live [here](http://nickwalker.us/work) and a custom themed one [here](http://ineswalker.com/).

 Features:
 * Upload over FTP.
 No convoluted admin interface.